Safe C Code¶

 Note

-Currently the memory model is limited to stack allocations.
+Currently the memory model is limited to stack allocation and global state.
 Hence, no dynamic allocation

 is done using malloc